 Jude Law’s actor son Raff will play Sgt Ken Lemmons in Masters of The Air.
 He’s recently took the lead role in Twist, the modern take on the classic tale of Oliver Twist, alongside Michael Caine, Rita Ora and Lena Headey, and has appeared in modelling campaigns for Dolce & Gabanna and Timberland.

 Tommy Jessop, who was recently seen in Line of Duty as murder suspect Terry Boyle, is also among the cast.
-Although his role is yet to be announced, he recently teased on Twitter that a top secret project he was working on required him to learn boxing, sword fighting and fishing.
+Although his role is yet to be announced, he recently teased on Twitter that a top secret project he was working on required him to learn boxing, sword fighting and fishing and we believe it could be for Masters Of The Air.

-Also starring in Masters of The Air are American star Nate Mann (Little Women, Ray Donovan) as Major Rosie Rosenthal.
-In as yet unnamed roles are Freddy Carter (Shadow and Bone), Barry Keoghan (Dunkirk) and Nikolai Kinski (son of late German actor Klaus Kinski).
+Also starring in Masters of The Air are American actor Nate Mann (Little Women, Ray Donovan) as Major Rosie Rosenthal.
+Louis Greatorex (Catch 22) plays Captain Joseph 'Bubbles' Payne.
+Freddy Carter (Shadow and Bone) plays Lt.
+David Friedkin, Barry Keoghan (Dunkirk) plays Lt.
+Curtis Biddick, Sam Gittins (The Smoke) is Sgt William McClelland and Nikolai Kinski (son of late German actor Klaus Kinski) is Colonel Harold Huglin.
+Mikey Collins (The Terror) is Lt.
+Paul Joseph Schmalenbach.

 A brief guide to Masters Of The Air prequel Band Of Brothers...